Real Estate

 It’s been said that when you’re “out of the red” and pay off your mortgage in Scotland, it’s customary to slap a fresh coat of red paint on your front door.
 But do people really do this?

 “The red door thing is more of an urban myth kind of thing rather than something well-known,” he says.
-“It’s said that once someone pays off their mortgage in full, they paint the front door red.
-I’ve never known anyone actually to do this in real life, but I’m sure it’s something perhaps a small number of people do.”
+“I’ve never known anyone actually to do this in real life, but I’m sure it’s something perhaps a small number of people do.”

 For the sake of red-door investigative journalism, we looped in Cryle’s parents, too.
 As Scots, they don’t know any real-life instances of people painting their doors red, either.
-They do think has something to do with positive energy and good luck.
+They do think it has something to do with positive energy and good luck.

-OK, let’s go knock on that door.
+Okay, let’s go knock on that door.

 Are red doors lucky?